-Colaiste Mhuire Co- Ed has provision for one ASD programme - 2 classes.
-There are 12 students affiliated to the programme and the SEN team have responsibility for timetabling and provision of care.
+Coláiste Mhuire Co- Ed has provision for one ASD programme - 2 classes.
+There are 12 students affiliated to the programme and the ASD team (consisting of three teachers and 4 SNA's) have responsibility for timetabling and provision of care.
 This support will be delivered through a variety of mediums and the supports may change over time.
+The AEN co-ordinator and school management play a supporting role to all in the ASD programme.